Itch (TV series): Series 2

-Awards & Nominations
+Awards and nominations

 International Broadcast

 The first series aired on TVNZ in New Zealand in February 2020, BYU TV in the United States in June 2020, CBBC Channel in the United Kingdom in November 2020, in Finnish on Yle in Finland in September 2020 and in Catalan in Super3 in Spain in February 2021.

-Season 2 began airing on BYUtv's App on 1 January 2022, with an official double episode television premiere on 4 January 2022.
+Season 2 began airing on BYU TV's app on 1 January 2022, with an official double episode television premiere on 4 January 2022.

 In Canada, the show airs on WildBrainTV.